enzomanuelmangano/eslint-plugin-refined/docs/rules/border-radius-with-curve.md

 # border-radius-with-curve

-Enforces using `borderCurve: 'continuous'` when borderRadius properties are used for better visual quality on iOS.
+When using borderRadius properties, you should also specify `borderCurve: 'continuous'` for beautiful rounded corners on iOS.

 ## Examples